 NOTE: If you have any concerns, phone Northwestern Vascular for advice.

 What are the complications of surgery?

-Some bruising is inevitable following surgery for varicose veins.
+Bruising: Some bruising is inevitable following surgery for varicose veins.
 This is usually most prominent on the inner aspect of the thigh from where the long saphenous vein has been stripped.
-Not uncommonly, patients notice residual tender lumps at the site of previous veins, which usually disappear with time.
+Not uncommonly, patients notice residual tender lumps at the site of previous veins, which generally disappear with time.

-It is important to emphasise that complete eradication of ALL veins can NEVER be guaranteed.
+Residual Veins: It is important to emphasize that complete eradication of ALL veins can NEVER be guaranteed.

 Haemosiderin Staining: Occasionally we see staining (a brown pigment) which has the appearance of a bruise and may take several months to disappear